-The European Labour Authority (ELA) is launching a Call for Good Practices as part of the good practice collection exercise with the aim to collect good practice examples on various areas in which ELA is operational.
+The European Labour Authority (ELA) is proud to announce the launch of the 2nd edition of the Call for Good Practices as part of the good practice collection exercise with the aim to collect good practice examples on various areas in which ELA is operational.
 ELA will promote the exchange, dissemination and uptake of good practices and knowledge collected among Member States.
 ELA also collects good practices within the Undeclared Work framework.

 What is a good practice?

 For the purposes of this call, a ‘good practice’ is considered to be a policy measure targeting a clearly identified group, which has a clear objective, is highly visible and accessible for the target group, is backed by sustainable funding, and produces the intended results or at least better results than existing alternatives by using delivery mechanisms tailored to the intended target group and objectives.
 The measure can be a stand-alone instrument, or a set of measures, but should in any case be embedded into the wider policy framework.